BurnoutHints/volatility/README.md

 ## Commands
 NOTE: This may not be entirely comprehensive.
 Run "help" for a full list of commands within the application.

+#### ImportResource
+- Imports information and data from a specified platform's binary resource into a standardized text-based JSON format.
+#### ExportResource
+- Exports a specified JSON text-based resource to a specified platform's binary resource file.
 #### PortTexture
-- Ports texture data from the specified source format to the specified destination format.
+- Ports texture data from the specified source platform's binary format directly to the specified destination platform's format.
 #### ImportStringTable
 - Imports entries from files containing a [ResourceStringTable](https://burnout.wiki/wiki/Bundle_2/Burnout_Paradise) into the ResourceDB.
-#### ImportRaw
-- Imports information and data from a specified platform's resource into a standardized format.
 #### Autotest
 - Runs automatic tests to ensure the application is working.
 - When provided a path & format, will import, export, then reimport specified file to ensure IO parity.